-4.1.
-Other Policy Alternatives: Formulary Apportionment
+6.3.1 Other Policy Alternatives: Formulary Apportionment

 Many, many pages have been written reviewing the pros and cons of the arm's length standard (ALS) versus formulary apportionment (FA) as methods for taxing multinational enterprises (MNEs).
 It seems to me that the ALS approach is here to stay, at least for the foreseeable future.
-In this paper, I therefore chose not to review the pros and cons of ALS versus FA, nor make arguments for why FA should replace ALS approach, but rather focused on how to improve what we have now.
-Other chapters in this book, notably the Picciotto and Durst chapters, provide the case for moving from the ALS to FA.
+In this paper, I therefore chose not to review the pros and cons of the two approaches, nor make arguments for why one should replace the other, but rather have focused on how to improve what we have now.

 It does look like the European Union member countries are going to introduce a Common Consolidated Corporate Tax Base (CCCTB).
-This will provide MNEs, their accounting and legal advisors, policy makers and academics with the opportunity to watch how a FA system works in a multilateral context.
-Just as the NAFTA was the first free trade agreement to include both developed and developing countries, and proved that it was possible to establish a north-south free trade agreement, perhaps the EU's introduction of a CCCTB will have a similar demonstration effect.
-A regional FA system means that the EU member countries must continue to use the ALS for their transactions with non-member countries; how national governments handle these complexities will also be telling.
+This will provide MNEs, their accounting and legal advisors, policymakers, and academics with the opportunity to watch how a FA system works in a multilateral context.
+Just as the NAFTA was the first free trade agreement to include both developed and developing countries, and proved that it was possible to establish a north-south free trade agreement, perhaps the EU's introduction of a CCCTB will have a similar demonstration effect.7 A regional FA system means that the EU member countries must continue to use the ALS for their transactions with non-member countries; how national governments handle these complexities will also be telling.